chinamike65/hugo-tuolesi/content/book2/book2en.md

 This is one of the eighteen unique characteristics of Master Tsongkhapa, and it is also one of the most extraordinary auspicious signs.

 After the birth of Master Tsongkhapa, Dongzhi Rinchen gave him the Dharma name "Lobsang Drakpa".
-He received the five precepts at the age of three, became a monk at the age of seven, studied various scriptures, and went to Lhasa in Tibet at the age of sixteen.
+He received the five vows at the age of three, became a monk at the age of seven, studied various scriptures, and went to Lhasa in Tibet at the age of sixteen.

 At that time, there were many sects in Lhasa, such as Sakya, Nyingma, Kagyu, Kadam, Joonang and so on.